wrathematics/coop/README.md

 as a sparse matrix, and is `O(mn^2)`, the same as in the dense case.
 However, this will cause serious cache thrashing, and the performace will be abysmal.

+The function stores the `j`'th column data and its row indices in temporary storage for better cache access patterns.
+Best case, this requires 12 KiB of additional storage, with 8 for the data and 4 for the indices.
+Worse case (an all-dense column), this balloons up to `m`.
+The storage complexity is best case `O(1)`, and worst case `O(m)`.

 ## Benchmarks